Limit of 90 minutes on pub and restaurant visits proposed

 The tourism development agency said it was working with officials in the Department of Transport and Tourism to seek clarity on the guidance.

-Sources confirmed on Wednesday that the guidelines also recommend that customers pre-book visits and limit their length of stay in the pub or restaurant to a maximum of 90 minutes.
+Sources confirmed on Wednesday the guidelines also recommend customers pre-book visits and limit their length of stay in the pub or restaurant to a maximum of 90 minutes.

 In a statement on Tuesday, Fáilte Ireland said it would publish its own guidelines for pubs reopening as restaurants on June 29th in the coming days.